willfulbard/gitscripts/README.md

 # gitscripts

 These are scripts that I use to streamline my git workflow.
-These scripts assume that you're working off of a branch of a master repo and that you've set the master repo as a remote by the name of 'upstream' (using a command like `git remote add upstream https://github.com/willfulbard/gitscripts.git`).
+These scripts assume two things:

+1. You're working off of a branch of a master repo and you've set the master repo as a remote called 'upstream' (using a command like `git remote add upstream https://github.com/willfulbard/gitscripts.git`).
+2. You have a pull request template located at repo/.github/PULL_REQUEST_TEMPLATE.md

 ## Requirements